joelhawksley/identity/components/slides.md

 # [fit] Benchmark

-^ What might a useful measurement be?
+^ What might a useful benchmark be?

 ---